 Dual CommonJS/ES module packages

 Some would caution against stepping into this minefield, but at my company, we work in a monorepo that houses both frontend apps and backend microservices.
 Ideally, we would have configured our TypeScript packages to target only ES Modules, but that was not the case.
-As a result, we need to transpile certain shared packages to support both CommonJS and browser runtimes.
+As a result, we need to transpile certain shared packages to support both CommonJS and ES module runtimes.

 To support multiple build targets in one package, we first need to make that explicit in the TypeScript toolchain.
 Here, we create tsconfig.json files specifying the compiler options necessary for each of our build targets: